lkodinsson/MARS/Basic/PHB.md

 Each round represents about six seconds in the game world, meaning there are 10 rounds in a minute.
 Each round’s activity begins with the character with the highest initiative result and then proceeds in order from the next highest to the lowest.
 When a character's turn comes up in the initiative sequence, that character performs up to their entire round's worth of actions.

-When the rules refer to a *full round* or a number of rounds, they usually mean a span of time from a particular initiative count in one round to the same initiative count in the next round.
+When the rules refer to a *full-round* or a number of rounds, they usually mean a span of time from a particular initiative count in one round to the same initiative count in the next round.
 Effects that last a certain number of rounds end just before the same initiative count that they began on.

 ### Complex Challenges